 These postings generally address four questions.
 What Japanese decisions border on the irrational?
 Is the Fukushima accident ongoing?
 Does Fukushima have the potential for world-wide apocalyptic disaster?
 Are the Fukushima radiation levels health-threatening?
-To find the possible answers, one can begin by reading these posts.

 To help keep this page free for everyone, please consider a donation (click on the button in the left-hand column).

 "Fukushima : The First Five Days"...a book taken from the records kept by the operating staff at Fukushima Daiichi during the first crucial days of the crisis.
 It is now available at all E-book outlets.
 For the PDF and bundle, click here... http://www.hiroshimasyndrome.com/fukushima-the-first-five-days.html

 NEW E-BOOK - "Kimin: Japan's Forgotten People" - the untold story of Japan's 300,000 tsunami refugees, ignored by the world's news media.
 Available at Amazon/Kindle. http://www.amazon.com/Kimin-Forgotten-Leslie-E-Corrice-ebook/dp/B00GMPBSTO/ref=sr_1_1?ie=UTF8&qid=1384733832&sr=8-1&keywords=Kimin%3A+Japan%27s+Forgotten+People and Barnes & Noble (Nook) http://www.barnesandnoble.com/s/Kimin--Japan-s-Forgotten-People?keyword=Kimin%3A+Japan%27s+Forgotten+People&store=book

 Fukushima Third Anniversary Press: The Negative